-Try this activity after reading a story, book, or play with family or friends:
+Try this activity after reading a story, book, or play:

+- Work with family or friends.

-- Choose a character you just read about. - Make a list of clues the author gave about your character. - Write your ideas down on paper or on a board.
+- Choose a character you just read about.

+- Make a list of clues you learned about your character.

+- Write your ideas down on paper or on a board.

 You can also use a chart like this one: